carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

   Something to consider while doing the implementation.
 Nevertheless if we decide to use the SHA we should change the field `images[].image` to `images[].sha`.

+- Other option for strategy configuration.
+After looking into the suggestion that @jorgemoralespou made in a comment I created a [gist](https://gist.github.com/joaopapereira/a3573130fa85d9e8d56a602d60812f48) that contain all the examples that I think make sense.
+  - Do the names of the properties make sense?
+  - Can users better understand this concept of using parameters to configure the strategies?
+  - Are there any other use cases that make sense to represent?
+  After the above questions are answered we should decide if we want this new approach.
+This should be the last open point in this proposal after a decision is made about this, the proposal should be reviewed and accepted/rejected.

 ## Answered Questions